spectrocloud/librarium/docs/docs-content/clusters/data-center/data-center.md

 :::info

-Workload clusters are instantiated from cloud specific <Tooltip trigger={<u>cluster profiles</u>}><a href="/cluster-profiles">Cluster profiles</a> are instantiated templates that are created with pre-configured layers/components needed for cluster deployments.</Tooltip>.
+Workload clusters are instantiated from cloud specific cluster profiles.
 You can use one of the cluster profiles provided out-of-the-box or create a new one.

 :::